This is where the story starts.

 A media campaign designed to carry the story, not just mark the moment.

-The CTE Teach-In generates more local earned media than any other CTE advocacy program in the country — and it is one piece of a larger Alliance media strategy, not the whole of it.
+The CTE Teach-In generates local earned media at a rate national campaigns can't match — and it is one piece of a larger Alliance media strategy, not the whole of it.

 Founding Circle members fund and help shape a sustained public campaign that runs year-round: op-eds in national and regional publications, commentary placed with journalists covering workforce and infrastructure, science-mapping reports timed to policy moments, and coordinated earned media designed to put the Alliance's unified industry story into the conversations that shape how America sees this workforce.